dscook/topic-classification-with-kbs/README.md

 Generating the document embeddings is a prerequisite of running the knowledge base classifier experiments.

-1. Ensure Apache Jena Fuseki and the HTTP REST Server, configured for UVigoMED, are both still running.
+1. Ensure Apache Jena Fuseki is still running.
 1. Ensure the UVigoMED data has been preprocessed for the knowledge base classifier.
+1. Edit `kb-classifier/kb_common.py` so that `dataset = 'uvigomed_mesh'`.
 1. Edit `embedding-scripts/generate_document_embeddings.py` so the configurable variables at the top of the file are correct.
 Comments are provided to assist you.
 1. Generate the document embeddings, this can take several hours: `cd embedding-scripts` followed by